MycroftAI/mimic3/README.md

 See `mimic3-client --help` for more options.

+## CUDA Acceleration

+If you have a GPU with support for CUDA, you can accelerate synthesis with the `--cuda` flag when running `mimic3` or `mimic3-server`.
+This requires you to install the [onnxruntime-gpu](https://pypi.org/project/onnxruntime-gpu/) Python package.

+Using [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) is highly recommended.
+See [ Dockerfile.gpu](Dockerfile.gpu) for an example of how to build a compatible container.

 ## MaryTTS Compatibility

 Use the Mimic 3 web server as a drop-in replacement for [MaryTTS](http://mary.dfki.de/), for example with [Home Assistant](https://www.home-assistant.io/integrations/marytts/).